1 year fixed rate bonds

 If you take out a 1 year fixed rate bond, you can only keep it for 12 months.
 You can, however, choose to renew your bond by simply logging in to your Raisin UK account between 28 and 5 days before your bond is due to mature.
 You’ll then be able to view a selection of renewal offers, although bear in mind that these may be at a different rate from your previous bond (this option will only appear if your partner bank is offering a renewal option).

-How long does it take to get my money from a 1 year fixed rate bond?
+How long does it take to get my money from a 12 month fixed rate bond?

 As your bond nears its ‘maturity’ date, or the end of the agreed term, you’ll receive a letter from your account provider asking you what you want to do with your money.
-Your options will usually include reinvesting the money into another fixed rate bond, transferring the funds to a nominated bank account or cashing in your bonds by cheque.
+Your options will usually include reinvesting the money into another fixed rate bond, transferring the funds to a nominated bank account, or cashing in your bonds by cheque.

 There will usually be a form for you to fill out to choose your preferred option.
 Once your account provider receives your form, it typically only takes a few days for you to receive your money.